 Part two of the route follows the Eden valley as it passes the Roman fort of Brocavum – partially built upon by a great Norman bastion Brougham Castle – and then follows the river upstream to Kirkby Thore, from whose Roman fort the Maiden Way (and the High Way) leads to Carvoran on Hadrian’s Wall.
 The Maiden Way is remarkably intact, especially on the ridge top, though as it crosses an active grouse moor there are occasional restrictions and an unavoidable ford.
 The next stop, Whitley Castle, is home to the unexcavated Roman fort of Epiacum, a remarkable survivor in the midst of the Roman lead and silver mining district, and from here keeps largely to the Pennine Way until the Roman Wall above Greenhead, from where the trail follows the line of the Roman Military Way past Aesica (Great Chesters), up Winshields Crags, the highest point on the Whin Sill and then to the iconic English Heritage fort of Housesteads.
 Switch back from here by Barcombe Hill to visit Vindolanda – the most studied and best exhibited of all the Roman sites – before finishing at Bardon Mill railway station.
 A complete Roman journey with ne’er a dull stride.

+Mark Richards the author of the eight-volume Lakeland Fellranger series and Hadrians Wall: Short Walks.
 You can also explore Hadrian's High Way with Hill Walk Tours, who run excellent self-guides walking tours all over Britain and Ireland.